Dr. Jeb Jungwirth, Ph.D., M.A.

 Licensed Clinical Psychologist

-Allegheny Therapy & Wellness, LLC is an independent practice serving patients through both online and in-person psychotherapy and assessment, and was established in 2014.
+Allegheny Therapy & Wellness is an independent practice serving patients through both online and in-person psychotherapy and psychological testing, and was established in 2014.

 Educational/Academic background: